-- increase the quantity and quality of regulatory capital held by banks, and to require systemically important banks to maintain other liabilities that could be bailed-in if needed (loss-absorbing capacity); - ensure that banks have sufficient liquid assets to enable them to pay creditors and meet other commitments during periods of stress; and - ensure that banks are not over-leveraged by limiting the extent to which they can fund their assets by debt (which needs to be repaid to creditors) as opposed to equity (which does not need to be repaid to shareholders).
+• increase the quantity and quality of regulatory capital held by banks, and to require systemically important banks to maintain other liabilities that could be bailed-in if needed (loss-absorbing capacity);

+- ensure that banks have sufficient liquid assets to enable them to pay creditors and meet other commitments during periods of stress; and - ensure that banks are not over-leveraged by limiting the extent to which they can fund their assets by debt (which needs to be repaid to creditors) as opposed to equity (which does not need to be repaid to shareholders).

 This global drive, led by the BCBS, has led to UK banks being in a better position to withstand shocks than was the case going into the 2008 financial crisis.
-This additional level of preparedness has been critical given the latest economic crisis caused by the COVID-19 pandemic.
+This additional level of preparedness has been critical given the latest shocks caused by the COVID-19 pandemic, the war in Ukraine and high levels of inflation.